I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

 And the kind of anger I felt was nothing like I’d experienced before.
 My healer worked diligently to help me release the emotional charge that was discovered in that lifetime.

 I was stunned when I recognized that baby in the past was a friend from college in my present.
 The next day, out of curiosity and upon my healer’s recommendation, I asked that friend if he had “stomach issues”.
 He mentioned that he did, but he healed from them in college.
 Which was when WE had met.
+I never shared my PLR story with my friend, but I do go back and share the uncanny revelation with the guide.

 How do you recognize other people?